 One issue with this side hustle is that it would not work alongside a full-time in-office role.
 To truly make money by house-sitting on the side, your regular income stream would need to be remote and flexible.
 You can use house-sitting directories or simply post your services in local (and global!) community groups.

-22. Become a Driving Instructor
+22. Become a driving instructor

 Okay, so you're a smooth operator behind the wheel?
 Then make some cash teaching how to drive.